Tensor algebras

 It's worth noting that, as a ring, the tensor algebra T(M) is generated by the elements of T0(M)=R and T1(M)=M.

-At some point we should verify that this construction satisfies the desired universal property.
+At some point we should verify that this construction satisfies the claimed universal property.
 For now, however, let's look at some examples.

 Examples